Boys Ranches in North Dakota…A Therapeutic Boys Ranch Like Treasure Coast Boys Academy Can Help Turn Around Your Troubled Boy

 In our program, boys remain physically and mentally active and challenged throughout their stay.
 Our recreational and sports facilities include a well-equipped gym and a professional array of weight machines, soccer field, baseball diamond, basketball court, pool, game room, fishing ponds, and horses.
 We often go fishing on the Florida waterways and out in the ocean.
 The highlight of the program is a breathtaking wilderness experience in the mountains of North Carolina during the last month of the boys’ stay.
 Whitewater rafting, hiking, camping, and other adventures prove that life can be simultaneously adventuresome and constructive.

-Our on-campus academy operates year-round to give students the chance to take care of missed credits.
+Our on-campus school operates year-round to give students the chance to take care of missed credits.
 We have on-campus teachers who facilitate the boy’s education and tutor individual students.
 Boys from North Dakota quickly catch up on missed coursework or move ahead.